Expert Advice: Google Analytics Tutorial

 Make sure you use the code Google provides, as it contains your unique Analytics ID.

 If you’re using a Flash-based website, you might only have one or two actual HTML documents that need this code.
 Or if you’re using a CMS or dynamic website, you may only need to paste it once in the footer template.
-WordPress users may want to use a plugin adds this automatically.

 Once the code is in your site, Google Analytics should start working immediately.
+It will need some time to log visitors, but you will be able to access the statistics.

 Using the Report Page